EricSchrock/zurg/README.md

               accumulator: list) -> List[list]
 ```

 Splits the search problem by every pair of toys that could cross the bridge.
-Terminates early if the time limit for getting all the toys across the bridge is exceeded.
+Terminates early if the time limit for getting all the toys across the bridge is met.

 **Arguments**: